Shotokan: Philosophy

 Gichin Funakoshi laid out the Twenty Precepts of Karate (or Niju kun), which form the foundations of the art, before some of his students established the Japan Karate Association (JKA).
 Within these twenty principles, based heavily on bushido and Zen, lies the philosophy of Shotokan.
 The principles allude to notions of humility, respect, compassion, patience, and both an inward and outward calmness.
 It was Funakoshi's belief that through karate practice and observation of these 20 principles, the karateka would improve their person.

 The dōjō kun lists five philosophical rules for training in the dojo: seek perfection of character, be faithful, endeavor to excel, respect others, and refrain from violent behaviour.
 These rules are called the Five Maxims of Karate.
 The dōjō kun is usually posted on a wall in the dojo, and some shotokan clubs recite the dōjō kun at the beginning and/or end of each class to provide motivation and a context for further training.

 Funakoshi also wrote: "The ultimate aim of Karate lies not in victory or defeat, but in the perfection of the character of the participant."

 Common terms

 Many terms used in karate stem from Japanese culture.
 While many are names (e.g. Heian, Gankaku), others are exclusive to martial arts (e.g. kata, kumite).
 Many terms are seldom used in daily life, such as zenkutsu dachi, while others appear routinely, such as rei.
 The Japanese form is often retained in schools outside Japan to preserve the Okinawan culture and Funakoshi's philosophies.

-However, many schools of JKA (Japan Karate Association) affiliated Shotokan Karate used the full terminology on a daily basis, providing translations also.
+However, many schools of JKA (Japan Karate Association) affiliated with Shotokan Karate used the full terminology on a daily basis, providing translations also.
 For example, the KUI (Karate Union of Ireland), utilises the full and proper Japanese name for each move and kata in training, grading and competition.